Hi, I’m Kirsten.

 Education and Training

 I earned my Master's Degree in Counselling from City University of Seattle, in Vancouver, BC.
-I am a Registered Clinical Counsellor with the BC Association for Clinical Counsellors (RCC #14040).
+I am a Registered Clinical Counsellor with the BC Association for Clinical Counsellors (BCACC #14040) and a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA #13550).
 Previously, I received my Bachelor of Arts Degree with a major in Psychology from Simon Fraser University in Burnaby, BC.

 Further training that I have completed include: